Reindeer

 The reindeer or caribou (Note: In North American English, known as caribou if wild and reindeer if domesticated) (Rangifer tarandus) is a species of deer with circumpolar distribution, native to Arctic, subarctic, tundra, boreal, and mountainous regions of Northern Europe, Siberia, and North America.
 It is the only representative of the genus Rangifer.
-More recent studies suggest the splitting of reindeer and caribou into six distinct species over their range.
+More recent studies suggest the splitting of reindeer and caribou (North American terminology).
+"All caribou and reindeer throughout the world are considered to be the same species, but there are 7 subspecies."

 Reindeer occur in both migratory and sedentary populations, and their herd sizes vary greatly in different regions.
 The tundra subspecies are adapted for extreme cold, and some are adapted for long-distance migration.

 Reindeer vary greatly in size and color from the smallest, the Svalbard reindeer (R. (t.) platyrhynchus), to the largest, Osborn's caribou (R. t. osborni).
 Although reindeer are quite numerous, some species and subspecies are in decline and considered vulnerable.
 They are unique among deer (Cervidae) in that females may have antlers, although the prevalence of antlered females varies by subspecies.

 Reindeer are the only successfully semi-domesticated deer on a large scale in the world.
 Both wild and domestic reindeer have been an important source of food, clothing, and shelter for Arctic people from prehistorical times.
 They are still herded and hunted today.
 In some traditional Christmas legends, Santa Claus's reindeer pull a sleigh through the night sky to help Santa Claus deliver gifts to good children on Christmas Eve.